jadedavis5/combo-seq/README.md

 Combo-seq is an analysis program which can process raw FASTA/FASTQ sequencing reads produced using the NEXTFLEX® Combo-Seq™ mRNA/miRNA Kit.
 It performs (1) pair end read trimming, (2) quality analysis, (3) genome indexing and alignment, (4) miRDP2 miRNA identification, (5) separates sRNA from mRNA and (6) creates a gene count matrix which can be used for further differential expression analysis.

+its reproducible... saves your progress
 - State if it is out-of-the-box user-friendly, so it’s clear to the user.
-- List its most useful/innovative/noteworthy features.

 - State its goals/what problem(s) it solves.
 - Note and briefly describe any key concepts (technical, philosophical, or both) important to the user’s understanding.
 - Link to any supplementary blog posts or project main pages.